cyclexuxu/WalkWithMe/README.md

 ## Pedometer

 - app tracks your daily steps using your Android's built-in pedometer.
-- An intercative line chart will show the steps history in past 7 days
+- An intercative line chart will show the steps history in past 7 days.
+- Allow user to set a daily step goal.

 ## Step ranking
 - Display users' steps and ranking among all the friends.
 - Respond to friends' steps recordings.
-- Add a new friend.
+- Add new friends.

 ## Notifications
 - Notify user when daily goal achieved.